linuxscout/shellshal/README.md

 tr -s '[*!"#\$%&\(\)\+,\\\.\/:;،؛<=>\?@\[\\\\]^_`\{|\}~][:space:]]' '\n' < $1
 ```

 2- Tokenize, sort, removre duplicates and count frequencies for words in file.
+The result file is filename.unq.
 ```
 tokenize_uniq.sh filename
 ```